skip to content

 Sainsbury Laboratory

-The Whitewoods Group aims to understand how plants pattern themselves in three dimensions (3D).
+The Whitewoods Group aims to understand how plants pattern the inside of their leaves.

-To do this we combine computational modelling with genetic and developmental analysis in the flat-leaved model plant Arabidopsis thaliana and the floating aquatic carnivorous plant Utricularia gibba.
-We have several projects that feed into each other to give an integrated understanding of 3D morphogenesis:
+To answer these questions we combine computational modelling with genetic and developmental analysis in the flat-leaved model plant Arabidopsis thaliana and the floating aquatic carnivorous plant Utricularia gibba, among others.
+We have several projects that feed into each other to give an integrated understanding of internal leaf patterning:

 Genetic basis of air space development and evolution